-- September – Open Evening for prospective parents and students to tour the school, meet the students and staff and hear a talk from the Head of School, Mrs Ambrose.
+- Open Evening for prospective parents and students to tour the school, meet the students and staff and hear a talk from the Head of School, Mrs Ambrose.
 Open Morning for prospective parents and students (appointment only).
 This may be a virtual event.

 - Documentation sent to parents of students starting at Tring School in September.
-Documents sent out to the Year 7 students starting September 2019 are available at the bottom of this page.

-- June – Our Year 7 Buddies visit the Primary Schools to give a short presentation and answer any questions students may have.
-Students coming in small group or on their own will be invited into Tring School for a similar session with the Buddies.
+- Our Year 7 Buddies visit the Primary Schools to give a short presentation and answer any questions students may have.
+Students coming in small groups or on their own will be invited into Tring School for a similar session with the Buddies.

-- July – Your child will meet their Form Tutor and Head of House and hear what Tring School is like from our current Head Boy and Girl.
+- Your child will meet their Form Tutor and Head of House and hear what Tring School is like from our current Head Students.
+This may be done virtually.

 There are many differences between primary and secondary school, and it is a good idea to find out as much information about the normal school day before they start.

 - The school day begins at 8.40am and ends at 3.20am.
 Students should aim to be at school by 8.30am.

 - On their first day of school Year 7 students should go straight to the Desborough Hall.

 - If they are getting the bus to and from school – check with the bus company for details of bus pickup and drop off points.
 At the end of each day, students wait in the dining room until their bus number is called.

 - If you have any queries you can contact the school via email email@example.com